Side event at the 47th UN Human Rights Council

 Registration for this event is closed.
-Watch this event on YouTube!
+Watch this event in the video below.

 The fight for LGBTIQ+ human rights and the fight to advance gender equality are inextricably linked.
 And yet, anti-trans violence and hate increase day by day and trans, and non-binary people have been targeted specifically by both anti-rights and anti-gender actors that seek to revert gender equality gains.